Tim Tebow retires from professional baseball af...

 - News Article

-Tim Tebow retires from professional baseball after five years in Mets' minor-league system - CBSSports.com
+Tim Tebow retires from professional baseball after five years in Mets' farm system - CBSSports.com

 by: Dayn Perry — CBS Sports 1h

-The former Heisman Trophy winner and NFL quarterback had been part of the Mets' farm system since 2016
+The former Heisman Trophy winner and NFL quarterback joined the Mets in 2016

 More Recent New York Mets Articles